guptaanu412/example-course-specs/README.md

 and repeat until only prerequisite skills are left.*

 *Output: a set of formative assessments that exercise all the skills you intend to teach.
-These will help communicate the concrete goals of the course to other instructors, and help you uncover dependencies you didn't realize you had.*
+These will help communicate the concrete goals of the course to others, and help you uncover dependencies you didn't realize you had.*

 ### Formative Exercise: Shell Scripts